 This file will hold all those papers in one easy to find spot and help you to better organize your schedule.

-Items in my file folder right now include doctor appointment cards, notes for my tax accountant, party invites, mulch prices along with contact information and summer camp registration dates.
+To see a calendar file in action, let’s take a peek at mine right now.
+Items in my file folder include doctor appointment cards, notes for my tax accountant, party invites, mulch prices along with contact information, and summer camp registration dates.